By Toni Carter

 “The additional expertise of the CARE Specialist really was the tipping point in clearing up confusion and providing clarification the client needed to stick with the application,” said Espy.
 “Without this assistance we likely would have lost the customer and the loan opportunity.
 Rebecca Schultz is the ultimate team player.
 She is truly an extension of our SBDC adding value in a very critical area and provides timely and relevant communications for all parties.”

 Raina got approved for SBA’s Economic Injury Disaster Loan (EIDL) and received funding on Sept.
 1, 2020 and is planning to use the capital to retain employment for seven employees.
 He also plans to use the loan to catch up on deferred obligations and sustain cash-flow into 2021.
 And although the lodging industry is still reeling, the franchisor is now working with the SBDC to appeal another SBA loan application and secure funding for his Comfort Suites Hotel located in Tomball, TX.

-The combined efforts between the PVAMU SBDC and Cares Specialist, Rebecca Shultz were key factors in helping Rania.
+The combined efforts between the PVAMU SBDC and CARES Specialist, Rebecca Schultz were key factors in helping Rania.
 When asked of his overall experience with the SBDC, Rania said, “The SBDC advising was very helpful.
 My business advisor did not give up and found resources that helped me secure my loan.
 And because of this show of support, I did not give up.”

-Rania will continue his relationship with the SBDC as he pursue another appeal for a different hotel he owns in Waller County.
-He remains confident in Shultz and her ability to help him get this additional loan resubmitted and approved.
+Rania will continue his relationship with the SBDC as they pursue another appeal for a different hotel he owns in Waller County.
+He remains confident in Schultz and her ability to help him get this additional loan resubmitted and approved.